 Tuart Hill Primary School maintains strong community involvement in the school through various partnerships with universities and local organisations, with the goal to support children in all learning endeavours.
-Play-group WA supports and services the Tuart Hill Playgroup through financial support and policy guidance.

 The school provides learning opportunities to university students from Curtin, University of Western Australia and Edith Cowan University through full-time and part-time placements at the school.
 All students are supervised by University mentors.
 From Curtin University, we host third year and fourth year students from Social Work, Occupational Therapy and Psychology.
 From the University of Western Australia, we host Master’s students in Social Work.
 Whilst, we have Speech Pathology students from Edith Cowan University.